ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

 `--tag` specifies an [image tag](https://docs.docker.com/engine/reference/commandline/tag/).
 An image tag is just a name we can use to reference the image, it is tagged `demo/api`.

 If your goal is to publish to [DockerHub](https://hub.docker.com/) you can make a private or public image.
 The basic format DockerHub expects is username/image-name.
 Since we are not publishing images in this tutorial `demo` doesn't have to be your real username.

+Lastly, `DOCKER_BUILDKIT=1` is a new feature that enables parallel build processing for faster builds.
+You can [read more here](https://brianchristner.io/what-is-docker-buildkit/).

 ### Creating the React Dockerfile